 6. Leave the battery compartment open when you’re not using your hearing aids.

 Whenever you’re not using your hearing aid, turn it off, put it somewhere safe and dry (don’t leave it on the bathroom counter while you shower!), and leave the battery door open.
 This allows excess moisture to escape and reduces the drain on the battery.
 It also keeps the battery from corroding, which is not good for your hearing aid.

 7. Use a hearing aid dehumidifier.

-Dry storage kits and hearing aid dehumidifiers like these will protect both your hearing aid and its batteries.
+Dry storage kits and hearing aid dehumidifiers will protect both your hearing aid and its batteries.
 They also provide a safe place to store your devices when you’ve taken them off.